SceloNkabinde-95/shakespeare-story-generator/README.md

 I don't like to toot my own horn but I know I'm the best :)

-(Takes a Zoolander serious face pose): I was inspired by the cjallenge on https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Silly_story_generator#starting_point as I kept learning about Javascript and I thought "Wait a minute.
+(Takes a Zoolander serious face pose): I was inspired by the challenge on https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Silly_story_generator#starting_point as I kept learning about Javascript and I thought "Wait a minute.
 I also recall using Markov Chains to create predictions in my other life, so why not use that to generate the stories of the great Shakespeare."

 At that point I came across Pushpendra Singh's similar Markov Chain's project found here https://medium.com/@pushpendrasinghcod/text-generation-from-shakespeare-play-using-markov-chains-eee5bfcbb7a0, and then I knew that this has to be done.
 My hands are tied now, so here we go!